-She also earned an Emerging Cinematographer nomination from the British Society of Cinematographers, for her work on the short film Isha.
+The same year, she earned an Emerging Cinematographer nomination from the British Society of Cinematographers, for her work on Isha.
 Isha premiered at the 2018 BFI London Film Festival, received numerous nominations for best short film (Outfest, Frameline, Encounters) and two awards at Sicilia Queer Film Festival.

-Her work has been screened at Oscar and BAFTA qualifying festivals word-wide, shown in galleries and museums in Europe, USA and Australia and nominated for a Turner Prize in the UK, in 2018.
+Her work screened at Oscar and BAFTA qualifying festivals word-wide, shown in galleries and museums in Europe, USA and Australia and nominated for a Turner Prize in the UK.